-Respiratory Syncytial Virus (RSV) is a virus that causes upper and lowers respiratory tract infections.
-The virus is named “syncytial” based on the change in appearance that cells in the respiratory tract undergo when they’re infected by the virus since “syncytial” is a Greek term for a cluster of cells.
+One of the respiratory syncytial virus characteristics is the change in appearance in the lung cells that occurs when there is an RSV infection.
+The virus is named “syncytial” based on the change in appearance that cells in the respiratory tract undergo when infected by the virus since “syncytial” is a Greek term for a cluster of cells.

 Symptoms of RSV

 What are the symptoms of RSV?
 Respiratory syncytial virus symptoms are similar to those of a common cold.
 RSV may cause a stuffy nose, dry cough, low-grade fever, sore throat, decreased appetite, and mild headaches.

 RSV can be more severe in younger children and patients with underlying respiratory diseases or compromised immune systems.
 RSV symptoms in children or high-risk adults can include wheezing, fever, low oxygen saturation, respiratory distress, and dehydration.

 If respiratory problems become severe, particularly in infants or younger children, they may require emergency medical care.
 If your child has RSV, look for signs of difficulty breathing or dehydration.

 Is RSV contagious?

 Similar to other respiratory viruses, RSV is contagious.
 It circulates primarily during the fall or winter, along with the flu.

 RSV spreads when you have direct contact with someone infected with the virus.
 Infection is likely to occur when virus droplets get in your eyes, nose, or mouth from people coughing or sneezing.
 Most people are contagious for three to eight days and can be contagious a few days before they show any symptoms.